 Kroger's score of 38 is higher than 63% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Kroger reported total carbon emissions of approximately 5,088,613,000 kg CO2e, comprising 2,288,734,000 kg CO2e from Scope 1, 2,739,997,000 kg CO2e from Scope 2, and 1,909,850,000 kg CO2e from Scope 3 emissions.
-This marks a significant commitment to reducing greenhouse gas emissions across its operations.
-Kroger has set ambitious reduction targets, aiming for a 73% decrease in greenhouse gas emissions from its diesel trucks by transitioning to renewable natural gas fuel by 2030.
-This initiative is part of their near-term goals for both Scope 1 and Scope 2 emissions.
-Additionally, Kroger has previously aimed to reduce energy consumption by 5% by the end of 2020, building on existing energy savings.
-The company has also committed to creating electricity savings of 40% by 2020 from a 2000 baseline, targeting the largest portion of its corporate carbon emissions, which are derived from purchased electricity (Scope 2).
-Kroger's ongoing efforts reflect a broader industry trend towards sustainability and carbon neutrality, although it has not yet committed to a net-zero target.
-The company continues to monitor and report its emissions, demonstrating transparency in its climate commitments.
+In 2023, Kroger reported total carbon emissions of approximately 5,081,613,000 kg CO2e, comprising 2,288,734,000 kg CO2e from Scope 1, 2,739,997,000 kg CO2e from Scope 2, and 1,909,850,000 kg CO2e from Scope 3 emissions.
+This data reflects a comprehensive approach to emissions reporting, including both direct and indirect emissions across its operations.
+Kroger has set ambitious reduction targets, aiming for a 73% reduction in greenhouse gas emissions from its diesel trucks by 2030, following the adoption of renewable natural gas fuel.
+This target applies to both Scope 1 and Scope 2 emissions.
+Additionally, the company has previously committed to reducing energy consumption by 5% by the end of 2020, building on its existing energy savings initiatives.
+Kroger's emissions data is self-reported and does not appear to be cascaded from a parent company.
+The company is actively engaged in sustainability efforts, although it has not committed to a net-zero target as of the latest updates.
+The focus remains on significant near-term reductions, particularly in its transportation and energy consumption practices, which are critical given the scale of its operations in the food and staples retailing sector.

 Access structured emissions data, company-specific emission factors, and source documents